TheFifthRider/simply-roleplaying-webapp/docs/character/special_abilities.md

 > <i class="ra ra-crossed-swords"></i> **Fireball**
 >
-> As an action, you can spend 1 _mp_ to make an Attack with Knowledge against a target within long range and all targets within short range of them.
+> As an action, you can spend 1 _mp_ to make an <i class="ra ra-crossed-swords"></i> Attack with Knowledge against a target within long range and all targets within short range of them.

 #### Defend

 > <i class="fa-solid fa-shield"></i> **Dodge and Roll**
 >
-> When you Defend against an attack, you can spend 1 _slick move_ to move 1 space away from the person who attacked you.
-If you critically succeed, you can move half your speed instead.
+> When you  <i class="fa-solid fa-shield"></i> Defend against an <i class="ra ra-crossed-swords"></i> Attack, you can spend 1 _slick move_ to move 1 space away from the person who attacked you.
+If you critically succeed, you can perform a full <i class="fa-solid fa-person-walking"></i> Move instead.

 #### Get answers

 > <i class="fa-solid fa-magnifying-glass"></i> **The Dead Speak to Me**
 >
-> As an action, you can spend 1 _runed bone_ to roll Presence and Get Answers by speaking with the spirits of the recently departed as long as you have a remnant of them or something they cared about.
+> As an action, you can spend 1 _runed bone_ to roll Presence and <i class="fa-solid fa-magnifying-glass"></i> Get Answers by speaking with the spirits of the recently departed as long as you have a remnant of them or something they cared about.

 #### Help

 > <i class="fa-solid fa-cubes-stacked"></i> **Amythest Ward**
 >
-> By spending 1 _magical gem_, you can roll Knowledge to Help yourself or any ally within short range by erecting a shimmering purple barrier that wards off attacks.
+> By spending 1 _magical gem_, you can roll Knowledge to <i class="fa-solid fa-cubes-stacked"></i> Help yourself or any ally within short range by erecting a shimmering purple barrier that wards off attacks.

 #### Hinder

 ><i class="fa-solid fa-cubes-stacked"></i> **Flashbang Grenade**
 >
->By spending 1 _ammunition_, you can roll Intuition to Hinder a target within short range by firing a flashbang from your shoulder cannon.
+>By spending 1 _ammunition_, you can roll Intuition to <i class="fa-solid fa-cubes-stacked"></i> Hinder a target within short range by firing a flashbang from your shoulder cannon.

 #### Make progress (on something big)

 ><i class="fa-solid fa-gears"></i> **Words of Inspiration**
 >
->By spending 1 point of _ridiculous charisma_ you can roll Presence to Make Progress on something you wouldn't normally be able to help with by inspiring someone else who is doing it.
+>By spending 1 point of _ridiculous charisma_ you can roll Presence to <i class="fa-solid fa-gears"></i> Make Progress on something you wouldn't normally be able to help with by inspiring someone else who is doing it.

 ####  Movement